ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-algorithms.md

   domain separation.
 - Clarify how verifiers are to generate the Combined MAC Representation from available information.
-- Provider step-by-step instructions for verification of a presentation
+- Provide step-by-step instructions for verification of a presentation
 - Change Proof Key to Issuer Ephemeral Key and Presentation Key to Holder Presentation Key